 Verdict: The Martin Guitar Humidifier is made from non-vinyl and non-allergic resin and offers a straightforward solution for keeping your guitar at proper humidity levels.
 This humidifier secures safely the soundhole of your guitar and will function best when paired up with a hygrometer, which you must purchase separately.

-How To Choose The Best Guitar Humidifier For You!
+How To Choose The Right Humidifier For You!

 Guitar humidifiers can be the difference between a well-maintained instrument that produces a gorgeous tone, and a dried-out guitar that is about to crack.
 Their function is to ensure that your instrument is properly humidified.